enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/conditions-and-loops.md

 ### Conditions

 In computers, there's no maybe.
-Every question is answered with a *yes* or a *no*[1].
-Every choice with a *do* or *don't*.
+Every question is answered with a *True* or a *False*[1].

-We make these choices using what's known as an if statement.

-Imagine that you were writing an app to control a lightbulb.
-Our code might look this:
+We can use if statements to only run a code when a condition is true:
 ```python
 if switch_is_on:
     turn_on_light()
 ```

 Here `switch_is_on` is a boolean variable.
-That means it is either True or False.
+That means it is either true or false.

-If `switch_is_on` is true, then we turn on the light.

-Some other examples of conditions we might put in an if statement:
-- `age > 10`
-- `password = "MySecretPassword123"`

 ### Loops